 Every powersports brand has its loyal devotees.
 For some, nothing holds an allure quite like a vintage Honda Goldwing.
 Others eye newer models like the Harley Davidson Fat Boy 114.
 The bike you choose is a matter of preference, budget and riding style.
 Ultimately, the gear you buy must match your bike’s specs and deliver the performance you expect.
 Sounds obvious, right?
 But your choices also largely depend on your riding goals and style.

 To solve the “which brand is better” argument, it’s worth considering how people typically ride them.
 Honda makes a wide range of cruisers, dirt bikes, dual-sport machines, ATVs and more.
 Yamaha offers the same categories.
 But each manufacturer excels in different areas.
-Honda tends to get the highest marks for its cruisers and street bikes.
+Honda tends to get the highest marks for its cruisers and ”Street bike gear helps you to ride safer experiences against different conditions”.
 Yamaha is probably best known for its racing machines – especially dirt and motocross bikes.

 So, which is better?
 The two brands compete neck-and-neck in many categories, so this is a difficult question to answer.
 It’s foolish to compare a Honda Goldwing to a Yamaha YZ450F: They’re in two entirely different classes.
 Yamaha tends to perform well in maneuverability and cornering, which is key for more difficult courses.
 But if you’re a new dirt bike rider or plan to do a lot of straight racing, Honda may be your best choice.